ahaywood/Web-Interactivity-and-Engagement/chapter-5/index.md

 ## <a name="choosing-a-cms">Choosing a CMS</a>

-When you are choosing a CMS, don’t always go with the one that you are most comfortable with or that the client wants/already has.
+When you are choosing a CMS, don't always go with the one that you are most comfortable with or that the client wants/already has.
 Choosing a CMS is a very specific choice depending on the situation and whether you consider yourself more of a coder, administrator, or designer, having the ability to choose the system of a correct scale for a client is a useful skill.

 ##### So how do we choose the right CMS?